 When you buy a used car from a private seller, there's a lot less paperwork involved than if you're financing one at a dealership.
 The required paperwork when you buy or sell a vehicle yourself varies by state, but there's one universal fact: a clean and damage-free title is a must.

-Additionally, a bill of sale is always required in a private sale.
-This must list the buyer and seller, as well as the VIN for the vehicle, and the agreed upon sales price.
+- Bill of sale – A bill of sale is always required in a private sale.
+This must list the buyer and seller, as well as the VIN for the vehicle, and the agreed-upon sales price.
 This is important because private sellers can't charge tax.
 However, sales tax – which is typically based on the sale price – must still be collected in most states.
 This is typically done when you visit your local DMV in order to register the car.

 Financing a Private Sale Car

+Not enough cash to buy outright?
 Not everyone is able to save up the cash to buy a vehicle outright, even an affordable choice like a private sale used car.
 If you need to finance a private sale, you have to get a direct loan.
-You get a direct loan from a bank, credit union, or other direct lender, and you typically need good credit to qualify.
+A direct loan comes from a bank, credit union, or another direct lender, and you typically need good credit to qualify.